sverweij/state-machine-cat/README.md

 What does 'experimental' mean?

-> The color attribute is probably here to stay.
+> The color attribute is probably here to stay, as will the width
 >
 > However, I haven't found the balance between ease of use
 > and expressiveness yet.
 Should the text in a state be rendered in the same color?